need4swede/wiki-go/data/documents/settings/device-overrides/document.md

 For example, you can keep the **Immersive** item-detail layout on an Apple TV and use **Minimal** on an iPhone without separating every other preference.
 Device Overrides is a free feature.
-Creating a new override requires [Settings Sync](/settings/backup) to be enabled, while existing overrides remain manageable when sync is off.
+Creating a new override requires [Settings Sync](/settings/backup) to be enabled when you use **Keep Here** manually, while existing overrides remain manageable when sync is off.
+Editing an unlocked setting in an active Server Profile is the exception: Neptune creates the Device Override automatically so it can preserve the server-owned definition.